dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 You don't go to war without understanding and preparing for battle.

 When you're driving if you don't feel like you're out of control you're not driving fast enough. ~ Mario Andretti

+The best ones know when it’s time to let go.

 Stories
 ===========================